martenframework/marten/docs/versioned_docs/version-0.1/handlers-and-http/generic-handlers.md

 end
 ```

 By assuming that the route path associated with this handler is something like `/articles/<pk:int>`, this handler will automatically retrieve the right `Article` record by using the primary key provided in the `pk` route parameter.
-If the record does not exist, a `Marten::HTTP::Errors::NotFound` exceptions will be raised (which will lead to the default "not found" error page to be displayed to the user), and otherwise the configured template will be rendered (with the `Article` record exposed in the context under the `record` key).
+If the record does not exist, a `Marten::HTTP::Errors::NotFound` exception will be raised (which will lead to the default "not found" error page being displayed to the user), and otherwise the configured template will be rendered (with the `Article` record exposed in the context under the `record` key).

-For example, the template associated with this handler could be something like:
+For example, the template associated with this handler could be something like this:

 ```html
 <ul>